 I recently retired from the US Army after 17 years as an analyst and adviser on Northeast Asian policy.
-I hold a BA in Japanese Language and Government/International Relations from Notre Dame, an MA in Asian Studies from the University of Hawaii, am currently working on a 2nd MA in Military History, and will begin a PhD program in Japanese History at an Ivy League school in the Fall.
+I hold a BA in Japanese Language and Government/International Relations from Notre Dame, an MA in Asian Studies from the University of Hawaii, and am currently working on PhD in Japanese History at Princeton University.

 Over my time in the Army, I worked in 4 different countries with partners from over 20 different nations, both military and civilian.
-I spent 7 years in Japan working as a liaison, policy adviser, and sometime intepreter/translator.
+I spent 7 years in Japan working as a liaison, policy adviser, and sometime interpreter/translator.
 However, the job I enjoyed most was as the chief of a team training Army units preparing to conduct joint exercises with Asia-Pacific partners.
-I really enjoyed teaching and sharing my experiences in order to prepare junior soldiers to succeed and bring the same enthusiasm to tutoring.
+I really enjoyed teaching and sharing my experiences in order to prepare soldiers to succeed and bring the same enthusiasm to tutoring.